rd-io/docker-developer-containers/README.md

 Each language folder has its own `start` shell script that will find and attach to a single container.

-*If a single runtime environment has multiple images built, for example by running a build command on the `rust` folder twice, then the script to start a rust container will not work.
+*If a single devloper environment has multiple images built, for example by running a build command on the `rust` folder twice, then the script to start a rust container will not work.
 One of the two rust images must be removed.*